retro/apitizer/README.md

 This will replace the `window.XMLHttpRequest` object and allow APItizer to take over.
 Stopping APItizer is done with the following command:

 	apitizer.stop();

+## Why

+When developing single page apps, it is beneficial to develop the frontend and the backend in the parallel.
+To achieve that, you need to mock the API.
+APItizer allows you to mock your API by defining the JSON schema which is used to generate the fake data.

+By using the JSON schema to define the format of the API responses, you create an explict contract which can be used to validate backend responeses once you start to integrate the real API.

 ## Installation